brycedrennan/imaginAIry/README.md

 ## ChangeLog

+**7.4.1**
+- fix: incorrect config files being used for non-1.0 models

 **7.4.0**
 - feature: 🎉 finetune your own image model. kind of like dreambooth.
 Read instructions on ["Concept Training"](docs/concept-training.md) page
 - feature: image prep command. crops to face or other interesting parts of photo